h1arc/ModernActionCombo/tests/README.md

-# ModernWrathCombo Testing
+# ModernActionCombo Testing

-This directory is prepared for comprehensive testing of the ModernWrathCombo system.
+This directory is prepared for comprehensive testing of the ModernActionCombo system.

 ## Current Status